qinmoelei/qinmoelei/README.md

 - 👋 Hi, I’m @qinmolei
-- 👀 I’m interested in
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 qinmoelei/qinmoelei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.